Lamine Yamal: Player profile

-Style of play and achievement
+Style of play

-A left-footed forward with elite dribbling, excellent passing and chance-creating abilities, Yamal is able to play either as a centre-forward, an attacking midfielder or a winger, notably on the right flank.
-As a right-winger, the majority of the time he likes to play with his left foot; he also has the ability to play outswinging crosses to the far post.
-His ability to produce accurate crosses with the outside of his foot (known as a trivela) has become one of the trademarks of his game.
+A left-footed forward known for his dribbling, passing and chance-creating abilities, Yamal is able to play either as a centre-forward, an attacking midfielder or a winger, notably on the right flank.
+(Note: Attributed to multiple references:) His accurate crosses with the outside of his foot (known as trivelas) have become one of the trademarks of his game.